A Chicken Foil Campfire Dinner Recipe

 Hey, Campers – it’s camping time!
 An outdoor adventure you CAN DO!
 I’ve got the perfect camping dinner you need to take on your campout.
 This Chicken Foil Campfire Dinner recipe is the ideal meal for outdoor grilling and your hungry campers!

-Chicken Foil Campfire Dinner
+Chicken Foil Campfire Dinner Recipe

 - 4 boneless, skinless chicken breasts